firebolt-db/godocs/docs/Guides/security/rbac.md

 1. Click **Govern** to open the govern space, then choose **Roles** from the menu.
 2. From the Roles management page, choose **New role**.
 3. Enter a role name.
-4. Choose the object type you want to grant privileges on for the role from the left-hand list; databases or engines.
+4. Choose the object type you want to grant permissions on for the role from the left-hand list; databases or engines.
-4. Choose the privileges you want to grant for each object type.
-You can use the toggles at the top to grant privileges over all databases or engines, or you can define privileges more granularly on existing databases or engines using the table views, where you can also search by database or engine name.
+4. Choose the permissions you want to grant for each object type.
+You can use the toggles at the top to grant permissions over all databases or engines, or you can define permissions more granularly on existing databases or engines using the table views, where you can also search by database or engine name.

 <img src="../../assets/images/createrole.png" alt="Create role" width="500"/>